viaacode/viaa-domain/README.md

 Where 'domain' is static, to avoid conflicting with applications.

-## Included connectors
+## Included connector configurations
-The following connectors can be referenced when using the VIAA Domain:
+The following connector configurations can be referenced when referencing the VIAA Domain within your application:

 | Type | Name | Description |
 | - | - | - |